sourceduty/Shortbar/README.md

 #

-> Alex: "*A simpler taskbar with 5 dropdown buttons.*"
+> Alex: "*A simpler taskbar with 5 pop-up or dropdown buttons.*"

 #
 ### Related Links